Jatiya Sangsad Bhaban: Architecture and design

 Louis Kahn designed the entire Jatiya Sangsad complex, which includes lawns, lake and residences for the Members of the Parliament (MPs).
 The architect's key design philosophy was to represent Bengali culture and heritage, while at the same time optimizing the use of space.
 The exterior of the building is striking in its simplicity, with huge walls deeply recessed by porticoes and large openings of regular geometric shapes.
 The main building, which is at the center of the complex, is divided into three parts – the Main Plaza, South Plaza and Presidential Plaza.
 An artificial lake surrounds three sides of the main building of Jatiya Sangsad Bhaban, extending to the Members of Parliament hostel complex.
 This skillful use of water to portray the riverine beauty of Bengal adds to the aesthetic value of the site.

 Design philosophy

 Kahn's key design philosophy optimizes the use of space while representing Bengali heritage and culture.
 External lines are deeply recessed by porticoes with huge openings of regular geometric shapes on their exterior, shaping the building's overall visual impact.

 In the architect Louis Kahn's own words:

-The lake on three sides of the Bhaban, extending up to the Members' hostel adds to site's aesthetics and also portrays the riverine beauty of Bangladesh.
+The lake on three sides of the Bhaban, extending up to the Members' hostel, adds to the site's aesthetics and also portrays the riverine beauty of Bangladesh.

 The Parliament building received the Aga Khan Award for Architecture in 1989.